nevillegrech/gigahorse-toolchain/README.md

     $ ./generatefacts <contract> facts      # fact generation (translates EVM bytecode into relational format)
-    $ souffle -F facts logic/decompiler.dl  # runs the main decompilation step (written as a Datalog program)
+    $ souffle -F facts logic/main.dl  # runs the main decompilation step (written as a Datalog program)
     $ clients/visualizeout.py               # visualizes the IR and outputs (all outputs of Datalog programs are in a relational format)

 ## Writing client analyses

-Client analyses can be written in any language by reading the relational files that are written by the decompilation step (`decompiler.dl`).
+Client analyses can be written in any language by reading the relational files that are written by the decompilation step (`main.dl`).
 This framework however provides preferential treatment for clients written in Datalog.
 The most notable example of client analysis for the Gigahorse framework is [MadMax](https://github.com/nevillegrech/MadMax).
 This uses several of the "analysis client libraries" under [clientlib](https://github.com/nevillegrech/gigahorse-toolchain/tree/master/clientlib).
 These libraries include customizable dataflow analysis, memory modeling, data structure reconstruction and others.

 A common template for client analyses for decompiled bytecode is to create souffle datalog file that includes `clientlib/decompiler_imports.dl`, for instance:
 ```